 Step 1: Check your sand source and brand.
 Look at the product packaging or ask the daycare, preschool, or playground operator where the sand originated.
 Search for any product recalls involving asbestos using the UK's product recall database or the US Consumer Product Safety Commission database.
 Cross-reference the brand name and quarry origin if available.

 Step 2: Request testing documentation.
-Contact the manufacturer directly and ask whether the product has been independently tested for asbestos.
+Contact the manufacturer directly and ask whether the product has been independently tested for the substance.
 Legitimate manufacturers can typically provide a lab report or certificate showing asbestos testing results.
 If they cannot, or if they seem evasive, consider switching brands.

 Step 3: Look for third-party certifications.
 Some play sand companies voluntarily submit their products for independent laboratory testing and display certifications on packaging or websites.
 These certifications (from accredited labs) are a reassuring sign that the manufacturer takes contamination seriously.